 Cambodia is Breathtakingly Beautiful During Rainy Season

-There Are Fewer Tourists Because Monsoon Means Low Season
+There Are Fewer Tourists Because Monsoon Season is Low Season

 Angkor Wat Empties of Crowds in the Rainy Season in Cambodia

-There will always be a crowd around the lotus pond at Angkor Wat for sunrise and there will always be tourists exploring the temples in the hours immediately after – only during the monsoon period the numbers will be in the hundreds instead of high season’s thousands.
-My underworked tuk tuk drivers and guides have reported that Angkor Wat has been close to empty in the late afternoons while the remote archaeological sites have been completely devoid of tourists.
-Now is the time to visit, people…
+There will always be a crowd around the lotus pond at Angkor Wat for sunrise and there will always be tourists exploring the temples in the hours immediately after.
+(If you have to travel to Cambodia during high season, see our guide to how to visit Angkor without the crowds).
+It’s only during the monsoon period the numbers of people will be in the dozens or scores instead of hundreds and thousands.

 The Wet Season Isn’t Always As Wet As You Might Think

 It doesn’t rain nearly as much or as often in the rainy season in Cambodia as some would have you believe.
 There are still dry days with perfectly clear blue skies.
 Or overcast days, and that cloud-cover really cools things down.